 Alphabet, Google's parent company, announced Google's answer to ChatGPT -- a conversational AI chatbot named Bard.

 Even with similar functions, there are key differences between the two AI tools.

 ChatGPT is an AI-powered chatbot that uses machine learning to answer queries in a conversational dialogue.
 OpenAI released ChatGPT on Nov.
 30, 2022.
 Within five days, ChatGPT reached 1 million users, according to OpenAI CEO Sam Altman.

 This article is part of

-ChatGPT uses the GPT-3 language model, which is trained from human-created text on the internet.
-ChatGPT uses this language model to formulate responses to user queries.
+GPT stands for Generative Pre-trained Transformer, which finds patterns within data sequences.
+ChatGPT currently uses the GPT-3.5 language model, which is trained from human-created text on the internet.
+The paid version, ChatGPT Plus, now uses the upgraded GPT-4 model.
+ChatGPT uses the AI language model to formulate responses to user queries.